• Skip to primary navigation

 • For the Dough - Flour, baking soda, salt, sugar, and butter.

-• Milk and Cream - We use mostly whole milk for this and just a touch of cream, but you could also use all cream to add an even richer flavor!
+• Milk and Cream – Or our preference is to use all cream to add an even richer flavor!

 • Vanilla Extract - Have you made your own, yet?